Poinsettia Care Tips

 Poinsettias are a part of the Christmas tradition, almost as much as the Christmas tree!
 The poinsettia can serve as decor around your home or as a thoughtful and vibrant hostess gift!
 Read below to learn poinsettia care tips that you can follow to guarantee that your poinsettia survives!

 What causes it?
 Leaf drop can occur for many reasons.
 The poinsettia may get too wet or become too dry or may not be getting enough light.
-It is important to place your poinsettia in bright, indirect light to ensure that it thrives.
+It is essential to place your poinsettia in bright, indirect light to ensure that it thrives.
 Leaf drop generally occurs when the plant is not getting what it needs!

 A Stressed Poinsettia

-Yes, plants get become stressed, just like us!
+Yes, plants become stressed, just like us!
 Stress may occur due to uneven watering or light conditions that it may not like.
-To guarantee growth and survival of your poinsettia, place your plant in the proper location, inside and away from a vent.
+To guarantee the growth and survival of your poinsettia, place your plant in the proper location, inside and away from a vent.
 Also, monitor your watering.

 Christmas is Over, Now What?

 If you are keen on keeping your poinsettia after Christmas, you should know a couple of things.
 First, you may place poinsettias outside once the temperatures are consistently above 60 degrees.
 Place them in bright, indirect sun and continue to monitor the watering.
 Secondly, you must bring in the poinsettia around September or October to begin the leaf-turning process.
 To achieve the red bracts, you must place the poinsettia in a completely dark room, such as a closet, for 13 hours daily.
 Be sure to take them out of the darkness for the other 11 hours of the day.
 Continue this cycle for about two months.